TYPO3-Documentation/T3DocTeam/Documentation/AboutTheTeam/Tasks/Proposals.rst

 `VoteForThis: Sybille, ..., you?`

-.. _tasks-proposals-one-mentor-per-manual:
+.. _proposals-one-mentor-per-manual:

-[PROPOSAL] One Person as mentor for each manual
+[PROPOSAL] One person as mentor for each manual
 ===============================================

 We already have this in an informal way with Lolli taking